Tefx/cli-chat/README.md

 You can use multiple control sequences at once by separating them with commas.
 For example, `\no-render,load-file` will load a file and not render its contents as markdown.

+### Todos

+1. allow paramneters for control sequences.
+2. \continue[-n] to continue a previous message instead of the last.
+3. \forget, \forget-now to forget context, for switching topic.

 ## Example

 Here are a couple of examples of what a conversation with `cli-chat` might look like: